vitorcruzfaculdade/export-drivers.ps1/README.md

 # Export Windows Drivers Script - export-drivers.ps1 - en-us - 🇺🇲

+(Para instruções em Português do Brasil continue descendo a página! - To Brazilian Portuguese instructions, go down in this page)

 A small and simple PowerShell script to export third-party drivers from a Windows installation (Server or Desktop) into a structured folder for backup, deployment, or migration purposes.

 ## Features